 Kanonkop Pinotage 2015

-Meerendal Wine Estate has been around for over 300 years and was pioneered by the owner’s widow Christina Stans in 1714.
-Today, the Estate is flourishing with wine tastings overlooking the Boland or held in the cellar, is home to the quaint Carlucci’s Deli and visitors can dine out at the regal Crown Restaurant and Wine Bar.
+Meerendal Wine Estate has been around for over 300 years and was pioneered by the owner’s widow, Christina Stans, in 1714.
+Today, the estate is flourishing with wine tastings overlooking the Boland or held in the cellar.
+Meerendal Wine Estate is also home to the Bossa Winelands eatery, and visitors can dine out at their Italian-inspired restaurant, LaRomantica.